 Teach scheduled classes and perform related duties as assigned, including comply with the applicable Course Outline of Record(s) (COR); respond to and evaluate student work regularly and consistently, inform students on a timely basis of their progress in the course throughout the term; and respond to student academic concerns, as appropriate, in a timely manner.
-Comply with district, college and school policies in the performance of duties.
+Comply with district, college and division policies in the performance of duties.

 Work cooperatively with staff and students.

 Regular and consistent performance of the requirements of your position.

 Application Procedure: To be considered a candidate for this position, the following materials must be electronically uploaded at https://jobs.socccd.edu:· A completed South Orange County Community College District online application including education, experience, and references.· A current resume and/or curriculum vitae.